acuity-network/mix-root-mixin-schema/README.md

-# link-root-type-schema
+# link-root-mixin-schema
-Schema of the root content type.
+Schema of the root mixin.